 |A||0-12||0-13||19 and lower||470 and lower||510 and lower|

-The following course sequences will be required to meet the mathematics proficiency component of general education for levels A, B, C, and D. Students placed into Level E will already have met the mathematics proficiency requirement.
+The math placement process will place the student into one of four levels.
+The following course sequences will be required to meet the mathematics proficiency component of general education for levels A, B, and C. Students placed into Level D will already have met the mathematics proficiency requirement.